Ghini/ghini.desktop/doc/installing.rst

    You might need solve dependencies.
 How to do so, depends on which GNU/Linux flavour you are using.
 Check with your distribution documentation.

+.. topic:: beginner's note

+           To run a script, first make sure you note down the name of the directory to which you have downloaded the script, then you open a terminal window and in that window you type `bash` followed by a space and the complete name of the script including directory name, and hit on the enter key.

+.. topic:: technical note

+           You can study the script to see what steps if runs for you.
+In short it will install dependencies which can't be satisfied in a virtual environment, then it will create a virtual environment named ``ghide``, use git to download the sources to a directory named ``~/Local/github/Ghini/ghini.desktop``, and connect this
+           git checkout to the ``ghini-1.0`` branch (this you can consider a production line), it then builds ghini, downloading all remaining dependencies in the virtual environment, and finally it creates a startup script.
+If you have ``sudo`` permissions, it will be placed in ``/usr/local/bin``, otherwise in your ``~/bin`` folder.
+Again if you

 .. rubric:: Next...